softcreations01/vpc-public-priate-subnets-aws-cli/README.md

-Creating a VPC with Public and Private Subnets using AWS CLI
+**Creating a VPC with Public and Private Subnets using AWS CLI**

-DESCRIPTION:This script creates an Amazon Virtual Private Cloud (VPC) with two subnets (one public and one private) and links an Internet Gateway to the public subnet.
+**DESCRIPTION:** This script creates an Amazon Virtual Private Cloud (VPC) with two subnets (one public and one private) and links an Internet Gateway to the public subnet.
 Additionally, it associates a route table with the private subnet to enable communication within the VPC.

-Prerequisites
+**Prerequisites**

 1.AWS CLI installed and configured with the necessary IAM permissions.

 2.A basic understanding of AWS networking concepts like VPCs, subnets, and route tables.

-Usage
+**Usage**

 1.Open a terminal and navigate to the directory containing the script.

 2.Make the script executable:

-	-chmod +x create_vpc.sh
+	- chmod +x create_vpc.sh

 3.Run the script:

-	-./create_vpc.sh
+	- ./create_vpc.sh

 4.The script will create the following resources:
         * VPC
         * Internet Gateway
         * Public Subnet
         * Private Subnet
         * Route Table (associated with the private subnet)

 5.After execution, the script will display the VPC ID, Public Subnet ID, and Private Subnet ID.

  6.Customize the script as needed by modifying the CIDR blocks, availability zones, or other parameters to match your requirements.

-Script Explanation
+**Script Explanation**

 The script does the following: